-- A) a contributing member or chair of at least two university or faculty senate committees
+A. A contributing member or chair of at least two university or faculty senate committees

+AND

-AND - B) a contributing member or chair of at least two college or departmental committees.
+B. a contributing member or chair of at least two college or school/division or program committees.

 These need not be four different committees.
 For example, substantial service on a single committee for two years could be equivalent to substantial service on two different committees for only one year.